-- Home Affairs contact centre: +27 11 461 9252 (overseas callers), 0800 60 11 90 (within SA), firstname.lastname@example.org
+- Home Affairs' contact centre: +27 11 461 9252 (overseas callers), 0800 60 11 90 (within SA), firstname.lastname@example.org

-The Department of Home Affairs' website will give you the lowdown on visa costs, processing time, where to apply, what to submit, requirements for people in transit, as well as information relating to your duration and purpose of stay, medical visas, and photographs.
+How do I go about getting a visa?The Department of Home Affairs' website will give you the lowdown on visa costs, processing time, where to apply, what to submit, requirements for people in transit, as well as information relating to your duration and purpose of stay, medical visas, and photographs.

-A visa allows you to proceed to a South African port of entry.
+What's the difference between a visa and a temporary residence permit?A visa allows you to travel to a South African port of entry.
 A temporary residence permit will be issued to you at the port of entry.
-It replaces your visa, and regulates the duration and purpose of your stay in South Africa.
+It replaces your visa, and sets the duration and purpose of your stay in South Africa.

-It is best to request the full duration of your intended visit when you first arrive, as extensions are subject to additional fees.
+What if I want to stay in South Africa for longer?It is best to request the full duration of your intended visit when you first arrive, as extensions are subject to additional fees.
 If you wish to extend your stay further, you must keep your temporary residence permit valid by applying for an extension at your nearest Home Affairs customer service centre in South Africa.
 You should do this well before your permit expires.

-If you intend to be professionally active in South Africa or to undertake any voluntary or paid employment or studies, you must apply for a work, work-seeker's or study permit.
+What if I plan to work or study in South Africa?If you intend to be professionally active in South Africa or to undertake any voluntary or paid employment or studies, you must apply for a work, work-seeker's or study permit.
 These permits are also issued outside South Africa, and function as valid visas in allowing their holders to proceed to a South African port of entry.
 (In other words, if you're applying for one of these permits, you do not have to apply for a visa separately.)

-Get your visa before leaving for South AfricaIf you are subject to visa requirements, you should apply for your visa at least four weeks before your departure for South Africa, and await the outcome of your application before departing.
+Get your visa before leaving for South AfricaIf you are subject to visa requirements, you should apply for your visa at least four weeks before your departure for South Africa.
+Do not leave until you know your application has been successful.
 Visas are not issued at South African ports of entry, and airline officials are obliged to insist on visas before allowing passengers to board.
-If you arrive without a visa, immigration officials are obliged by law to refuse you entry to South Africa and to place you on a return flight to your country.
+If you arrive without a visa, immigration officials will refuse you entry to South Africa and place you on a return flight to your country.

 Would you like to use this article in your publication or on your website?
 See: Using SAinfo material